Monitoring Message Replay

 • Its contents are counted towards the Message VPN quota.

-Checking the Status of Replay Using show replay-log
+Checking the Replay Status Using show replay-log

 For the replay logs identified in the show replay-log command you can show: